 Brain and Organ Level: Attack conflicts correspond to the corium skin, pleura, peritoneum, and pericardium; nest-worry/argument conflicts to the breast glands.
 The organs and tissues of the left side of the body are controlled from the right side of the cerebellum; the organs and tissues of the right side of the body are controlled from the left side of the cerebellum.

-is established, the moment the second conflict impacts in the opposite brain hemisphere.
+The constellation is established, the moment the second conflict impacts in the opposite brain hemisphere.
 The conflicts could also occur simultaneously.
-The constellation can be permanent or recurring due to tracks or conflict relapses
+The constellation can be permanent or recurring due to tracks or conflict relapses.

 The GNM diagram shows a Cerebellum Constellation involving the breast glands of both breasts, related to two nest-worry/argument conflicts (see brain scan below).

 The Cerebellum Constellation manifests itself as emotional numbness.
 People in this constellation feel void inside and emotionally disconnected from others.
 They are incapable of emotions such as compassion or empathy and lack sympathy and concern.
 Hence, they come across as insensitive, heartless, and uncaring.
 The purpose of the constellation is to shield the individual from further “attacks” and to allow the person to retreat into a state of “unfeelingness” in order to prevent complete exhaustion.
 It is an innate self-protection, controlled from the cerebellum and activated by the constellation.
 NOTE: The emotional withdrawal should not be mixed up with a depression.